Unified dynamical system formulations for $f(R,\phi,X)$ gravity with applications to nonminimal derivative coupling and $R^2$-Higgs inflation: Dynamical system of gravity: 2nd formulation

 In view of the limitations of the particular dynamical system formulation presented in Sec.\ref{Sec: DS_1}, in this section we present a slightly different formulation, given by a different choice of the $x$ variable.
 The new set of dimensionless variables is

 The variables $(K,x,y,z)$ are clearly and unambiguously related to the natural dynamical variables $(a,H,R,\dot R)$ for any function $f(R,\phi,X)$, in contrast with the previous set of variables.
-Moreover, the variable $x$ is, by construction, non-vanishing.
-Instead of (\ref{R}), for the new variables we have the relation
+Moreover, the variable $x$ is, by construction, non-vanishing for \emph{regular} cosmic evolutions, as long as singular situations with $H\to\infty$ are kept out of consideration.
+Instead of (\ref{R}), for the new variables, we have the relation

-which is well defined in the entire phase space since $x\ne 0$ for any $f(R,\phi,X)$.
+which is well defined in the entire phase for regular cosmological evolutions ($x\neq0$) in any $f(R,\phi,X)$ theory.
 The new variable $x$ satisfies the equation

 In terms of the variable (\ref{variables1}), our dynamical system is composed of the following dynamical equations

 along with the Friedmann constraint

 In the above